joshcough/HaskellStarter/README.md

 * QuickCheck - a library for writing properties
 * test-framework - A framework for organizing and running unit tests and properties

+#### Running Tests

+Running your tests is also easy:

+    > cabal test

+You can also pass the `--enable-tests` flag to `cabal install`, which will run all of your tests, and only install the library if all of the tests pass:

+    > cabal install --enable-tests

 ### Specifying Executables